IanRichter/hexel-view/README.md

 ```

 **Note:** Hexel View is still in the early stages of development, and as such it has not
-beend thoroughly tested or documented yet.
+been thoroughly tested or documented yet.
 Caution is adviced when using this library
 in production environments.

 ## Features